keskinm/tomato-allergies-/README.md

 Note: Overfitting is not fully attained and better ER is possible with more iterations.

 <h2>Requirements installation</h2>
-Simply ` python3 -m pip install . `
+Simply ` python3 -m pip install . ` or ` python3 -m pip install -r requirements.txt `

 <h2>Usage</h2>